AliakbarSu/AliakbarSu.github.io.ableyMap/README.md

 ## Improvements for production version

-The current map view is not responsive enough so for the production version I would probabbly make it more responsive using mobile first approach.
+- The current map view is not responsive enough so for the production version I would probabbly make it more responsive using mobile first approach.
+- Use react router to connect the navigation links in the header of the page
+- Switch the plain text with css animation for the loading message